alcatrazEscapee/Cordy/README.md

 - sensible comparison operator chaining like Python? `a < b < c` -> `a < b and b < c`
   - this requires hacky parsing, hacky non-stack-semantics VM, and is in general a pain to recognize
 - `assert` statement?
-- Allow `exit` in expressions as a terminal?
 - `iterable` as a type, so `is iterable` works
   - Now that `any` is a function, figure out what to do about the `any` type
 - Even MORE standard library functions